 The Jeep (140K JPEG) was an EBRO Bravo built in Spain, with a Perkins diesel engine.
 His website Chez Pierre has more photos of the Jeep and his travels all over the world.

 Here's another schoolroom full of kids transplanted onto a Jeep, this time in Los Angeles County.
 This 1956 CJ-3B belongs to Phil Downs.

 I ran across this Jeep on a web page in Spain.
 It saw regular rally action, judging from the signs of sponsorship by cigarette companies.
 See also a photo with the soft top on (40K JPEG).

-Rodney Walker loaded the extended family into his right-hand-drive CJ-3B in Australia, but he hasn't confirmed whether they actually drove anywhere.
-About the Jeep, he says "We bought this Jeep in 1995 from a guy at Cecil Plains in Western Queensland.
+The late Rodney Walker loaded the extended family into his right-hand-drive CJ-3B in Australia, but he didn't confirm whether they actually drove anywhere.
+About the Jeep, he said "We bought this Jeep in 1995 from a guy at Cecil Plains in Western Queensland.
 He was a contract septic tank cleaner (sounds like a fun job) who travelled quite frequently to remote properties in Western Queensland.
 He was a bit of an old car enthusiast and picked up whatever he could (if the price was right).
 Anyway he had found this 3B (for next to nothing I would say) and it was in a pretty sad way."

 Of course Colombians are the experts on packing a crowd into a Jeep.
 Yes, there is a Jeep in this picture.
 See lots of photos from the Yipao festivals of Quindío, Colombia, in Jeeps in Colombia on CJ3B.info.

-Thanks to all the photographers, including Richard A. Cooke III for Bunglaow Bill, and Federico Cavedo for finding the Broadside photos. -- Derek Redmond
+Thanks to all the photographers, including Richard A. Cooke III for Bunglaow Bill, and thanks to Federico Cavedo for photo research. -- Derek Redmond

 Return to the Index of Unusual Photos.